locmai/humble/README.md

 ## Acknowledgements

-- I hacked a lot of great works from my [khuedoan/homelab](https://github.com/khuedoan/homelab).
+- I hacked a lot of great works from [khuedoan/homelab](https://github.com/khuedoan/homelab).
 - Awesome services from CloudFlare: DNS, Pages and Tunnel.
 The document of this project is hosted on CloudFlare as well.
 - All open-source projects used in this project.
 - Quillbot.com because my English sukcs.